antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 }
 ```

-After all you have to register that batch message handler via DI.
+Finally, you have to register that batch message handler via DI.

 ```c#
 services.AddBatchMessageHandler<CustomBatchMessageHandler>(Configuration.GetSection("RabbitMq"));